GModal/oLvgui/README.md

 ## oLv and GUI scaling

 **All** the GUI elements in *oLvgui* are scaled, but the default scaling is 1:1.
 The autoScale() function (for mobile devices) simply creates scale factors to fit the defined elements into the mobile viewport.

+Auto scaling is currently only tested with Android devices. iOS users can try manually setting the scaling factors.

 A sample workflow for creating a new interface (on a desktop or laptop):